-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment control measures such as separation of patients by partitions or curtains, maintaining social distancing of at least one meter, unidirectional seating, and requiring no talking while eating or drinking.
+Date Monotony Policy/Operations Figoal Policy Measure Private Sector Pogulatoni Farbasiana Containment Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment food provision cannot be avoided, to have snacks provided alongside other infection control measures such as separation of patients by partitions or curtains, maintaining social distancing of at least one meter, unidirectional seating, and requiring no talking while eating or drinking.
 January 7 • • • • Announced maintenance of measures to restrict persons who have stayed in the United Kingdom or South Africa from boarding flights for Hong Kong, as well as the tightened 21-day compulsory quarantine requirement for persons arriving in Hong Kong who have stayed in places outside China.
 January 15 • • • • Announced cancellation of 2021 Lunar New Year Fireworks Display and Lantern Carnivals.
-January 18 • [The University Grants Committee (UGC) and Research Grants Council (RGC)] Announced the allocation of another one-off funding of HKD 100 million under the Collaborative Research Fund (CRF) to support the UGC-funded sector in conducting more collaborative research projects related to COVID-19 and other novel infectious diseases.
+January 18 [The University Grants Committee (UGC) and Research Grants Council (RGC)] Announced the allocation of another one-off funding of HKD 100 million under the Collaborative Research Fund (CRF) to support the UGC-funded sector in conducting more collaborative research projects related to COVID-19 and other novel infectious diseases.
 This announcement follows the additional funding of HKD 250 million in May 2020 under the CRF and the Theme-based Research Scheme to support the UGC-funded sector in conducting research related to the same diseases.
 Announced the list of designated quarantine hotels for the second cycle.
-A total of 36 hotels would provide about 10,000 rooms in the new cycle, with the contract period lasting from February 20-April 20, 2021.
-January 19 • • • Announced extension of special work arrangements for government employees until January 27, 2021.
+A total of 36 hotels would provide about 10,000 rooms in the new cycle, with the contract period lasting from February 20-April 20, 2021. • • • • Announced extension of special work arrangements for government employees until January 27, 2021.
 Save for those involved in the provision of emergency services and essential public services and in anti-epidemic efforts, all other government employees would continue to work from home.
 Announced the government's decision to reduce the scale of selling New Year flowers and potted plants at the 15 sites designated for the Lunar New Year fairs, with crowd control and stringent infection control measures.
 January 20 • • • Announced that the government would gazette legislative specifications to restrict persons who had stayed in Brazil or Ireland from boarding flights to Hong Kong.
 Announced maintenance of social distancing measures currently in place, with directions and specifications taking effect on January 21, 2021 for seven days until January 27, 2021.
-Announced the completion of the temporary hospital.